icinganalysis/icinganalysis.github.io/content/NACA-RM-A9C09_instruments.md

 The cylinder based instruments are discussed in detail in the review ([NACA-RM-A9C09]({filename}NACA-RM-A9C09.md)).

-While the multicylinder is the "standard against which other instruments are calibrated", the other eight instruments will be discuss herein.
+While the multicylinder is the "standard against which other instruments are calibrated", the other eight instruments will be discussed herein.

-Some of the images in the online version of NACA-RM-A9C09 are of poor quality.
+Some images in the online version of NACA-RM-A9C09 are of poor quality.
 I have found clearer, substitute images of the instruments for some cases from other NACA publications.